Maheshwar-thaginapelli/interface-ai-computer-use/README.md

   --headed
 ```

 The model receives a compact observation rather than raw full-page HTML, emits one typed action at a time, and every decision passes schema and policy validation before Playwright executes it.

 The successful trace is parameterized (`12345` → `{{member_id}}`) and saved as a reviewable artifact.

+The committed `evidence/example_capability.json` was generated from the successful live LLM discovery run rather than being manually authored.

 ## Deterministic replay